Cyber Warfare Apocalypse – Experts warn End Of the World as we Know it Scenario might be Close

 The economic toll would be devastating and the amount of food that would need to be destroyed would be unfathomable.
 It would cause economic ruin, panic, civil unrest, and a lack of faith in government as the government would be hindered in coordinating efforts at a federal or global level without a strong and intact infrastructure.

 Everything in this country and throughout the world is now dependent on the internet and our vulnerable infrastructure.
-Banks, the electrical grid, communications system and even the way our food is delivered to the store could all be effected.
+Banks, the electrical grid, communications system and even the way our food is delivered to the store could all be affected.
 If the grid goes down, most of the world has little knowledge of how to live without it.

 The truth is, if an attack happens any time soon, this country is not prepared to handle the consequences.
 In fact, if terrorists or any rogue nation were to attack, the consequences would probably be far more serious than any other type of terrorist attack could ever be.